 You may borrow code or ideas from other sources, within the limits of certain "reasonable person" principles described below, provided you attribute your sources.
 Your work will appear, publicly, on the open Internet.
 Your Projects will likely be discussed and critiqued in front of (and with the assistance of) your peers.

 As studio art students, you are expected or invited to make extensive use of open-source libraries and freely-distributed code.
 When working in this way, much like a knitting circle, our classroom is structured around peer instruction, in which students are expected to help each other learn, and invited to collaborate.

 USE OF FREE AND OPEN-SOURCE CODE IN PROJECTS

 Credit is perhaps the most important form of currency in the economies of commons-based peer production and open-source media arts.
 You must cite the source of any code you use.
 Please note the following expectations and guidelines:

 Our course places a high value on civic responsibility that includes, but is not limited to, helping others learn.
-In this course, we strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, compilers, debuggers, libraries, or other facilities.
+In this course, we strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, libraries, or other facilities.
 Please note the following expectations: